marklogic/flux/docs/common-options.md

 ## Connecting to MarkLogic

-Every command in NT will need to connect to a MarkLogic database, either for reading data or writing data or both.
+Every command in Flux will need to connect to a MarkLogic database, either for reading data or writing data or both.
 Generally, you must include at least the following information for each command:

 - The name of a MarkLogic host.